nwg/racket-wiki/Code-Improvements.md

 These are improvements to the Racket source.
 Fork the GitHub repository and then submit a pull request.
+For detailed guidance see [[Contributing to Racket]].

 * Find uses of alists and replace them with hash tables where appropriate (note that short alists, below ~40 items, can be faster than hashes)